There Is No Problem That Pizza Can’t Solve

 If there is one thing I know for a fact, it is that nothing brings a team together like unexpected free work pizza.
 As leaders we work tirelessly to build a team and then gain respect from that team.
 We employ all sorts of leadership techniques, read countless articles, participate in leadership forums, and work with mentors to become better bosses.
 But the one trick they rarely mention through all of these outlets is the power of free food.
+And let’s be honest, there is no problem that pizza can’t solve.

 Employees love food (and I am personally biased towards Pizza) and it can often times be the easiest and most cost-efficient way to boost team morale.
 A survey by Seamless, a company that specializes in making it possible for your company to order lunch, demonstrates that the way to an employee’s heart is through the stomach.